Hellboy: Hellboy

 The first standalone, self-titled Hellboy comic was the four-part miniseries Hellboy: Seed of Destruction by Mignola and Byrne, published from March through June 1994.

 Mike Mignola's Hellboy: World's Greatest Paranormal Investigator by Mike Mignola and John Byrne featured the character's next solo appearance.
 It was published by Dark Horse Comics in a special four-page mini-comic for distribution in Comics Buyer's Guide #1,070 (May 20, 1994).
 After this short story, Mignola would begin writing Hellboy comics without Byrne's assistance.

 Hi, My Name is Hellboy by Mike Mignola was a one-page panel ad that related the character's fictional origins.
 It was published by Diamond Comic Distributors in catalog supplement Celebrate Diversity collector's edition (October 1994).
 The ad was collected in the trade paperback The Art of Hellboy.

 The Dark Horse Book of... was the banner title given to a series of four one-shot hardcover comic book horror anthologies produced annually by Dark Horse Comics between 2004 and 2007.
-Each issue contained a Hellboy story — “Dr. Carp’s Experiment” (2004), “The Troll Witch” (2005), “The Ghoul” (2006), and “The Hydra and The Lion” (2007).
+Each issue contained a Hellboy story — "Dr. Carp's Experiment" (2004), "The Troll Witch" (2005), "The Ghoul" (2006), and "The Hydra and The Lion" (2007).
 All four stories were collected into the trade paperback Hellboy: The Troll Witch and Others in 2007.
 The Dark Horse Book of... series itself was collected into The Dark Horse Book of Horror in 2017.

 Later stories have been crafted by creators other than Mignola, including Christopher Golden, Guy Davis, Ryan Sook, and Duncan Fegredo – particularly with the launch of the B.P.R.D. spinoff series in 2002.
 The increasing commitments from the Hellboy franchise meant that 2008 one-shot In the Chapel of Moloch was the first Hellboy comic for which Mignola had provided the script and art since The Island in 2005.

 Awards

-The miniseries Hellboy: Conqueror Worm won a 2002 Eisner Award for "Best Limited Series", while The Art of Hellboy won an Eisner in 2004 for "Best Comics-Related Book".
+The miniseries Hellboy: Conqueror Worm won the 2002 Eisner Award for Best Limited Series, while The Art of Hellboy won an Eisner in 2004 for "Best Comics-Related Book".
 Mignola won a 2000 Harvey Award for "Best Artist", based on Hellboy: Box Full of Evil.
 Hellboy: Darkness Calls won a 2007 Eagle Award for "Favourite Colour Comicbook – American".

 The character Hellboy was nominated for "Favourite Comics Character" at the 2004 and 2005 Eagle Awards.
 Other Eagle Award nominations include "Favourite Comics Story published during 2007" for Hellboy: Darkness Calls, and "Favourite Comics Hero".

 The comics writer Alan Moore listed Hellboy on his recommendations page, particularly Wake the Devil (Vol. 2), calling it "the skillful cutting and the setting of the stone that we can see Mignola's sharp contemporary sensibilities at work".

 In March 2009, Hellboy won two categories in the fan voted Project Fanboy Awards for 2008: "Best Indy Hero" and "Best Indy Character".

 In 2011, Hellboy was ranked 25th of the Top 100 Comic Book Heroes by IGN.

-Merchandise

-On May 22, 2017, Dark Horse Comics, XXX Distillery LLC, and Prestige Imports LLC officially released Hellboy Hell Water Cinnamon Whiskey, a small batch, naturally-flavored whiskey.